 The second main contribution of this work is the Envisor application, which uses the tracked video stream to create an environment map of the surrounding scene online and fully automatically.
-The first step of this process is to project each frame of the video into a cubemap based on the tracked orientation estimate.
+The first step of this process is to project each frame of the video into a cubemap, masking out the dynamic portions of the scene.
 To guide the acquisition process and reduce the likelihood of missed regions, feedback is given to the user to indicate which regions of the scene still need to be acquired.
 Finally, since small gaps will be unavoidable, a texture diffusion process is used to blend surrounding pixels into those gaps, reducing their visual impact.